Looking for the best restaurants in Atlantic Beach, NC to enjoy during your beach trip?

 The Shark Shack

-Offering lowkey seafood dishes perfect for enjoying on their outdoor picnic tables, The Shark Shack is a popular Atlantic Beach dining spot right off Fort Macon Road.
+Offering low-key seafood dishes at extremely competitive prices, The Shark Shack is a popular Atlantic Beach dining spot right off Fort Macon Road.

-If you have some non-seafood-eaters in your party, staples like burgers and hotdogs are also available from the grill.
+If you have some non-seafood-eaters with you, staples like burgers and chicken are also available from the grill.

 Roma Pizza and Subs